foolscapcon/foolscap-newsletter/_emails/2020-04-08-foolscap-2021-staring-into-the-abyss.md

 - Barbara Hambly
   - *Lady of Perdition* (Benjamin January 17) (Severn House Publishers)

-# Support A Small Business - Order Masks Online
-[Chibi Yeti](https://www.chibiyeti.com/sweetthreads?category=Masks) has courtesy masks with screen prints!

-# Support Your Local bookstore — order online
+## Award Winning GoH Books Online From Your Local Bookstore

 We're all reeling from the effects of social isolation, but independent bookstores are getting hit really hard.
 If you have a few dollars to spare (and a reading list we've just helped you grow), try: